 Our doctors, nurses and other staff work closely together to develop a treatment plan that best fits you.
 They discuss your treatment as a team to stay up-to-date on your care and progress.
 Your cancer center team will work with your community healthcare provider(s) to provide your treatment near your own home when possible.
 Because every person is unique, we tailor your cancer treatment to your personal needs.

 As a National Cancer Institute-designated cancer center, we are committed to making a difference for patients using the latest, most advanced cancer treatments, innovative therapeutics and chemoprevention.
 We take part in numerous national clinical trials on cancer treatment, as well as develop our own clinical studies to improve cancer patient care and outcomes.
-You can benefit from our team’s exposure to the latest treatment options, and may be able to take part in a clinical trial for uterine cancer during your treatment.
+You can benefit from our team’s exposure to the latest treatment options, and may be able to take part in a clinical trial for uterine cancer care during your treatment.